Formulas and variables explained

 Adding formula pricing to a field

-For this tutorial, we assume you already know how to add the width and height options to your WooCommerce product.
+For this tutorial, we assume you already know how to add the length and width options to your WooCommerce product.
 If you need help with that, we recommend reading the tutorial on how to get started with Advanced Product Fields for WooCommerce.

-To add a formula, find your field’s Adjust Pricing setting and enable it.
+To add a formula, enable the field’s Adjust Pricing setting.
 Set the pricing type to Formula-based pricing.
 In the input field next to it, you can type your formula.

 Formula based pricing in APF field settings